herry13/sfpagent/README.md

 [![Gem Version](https://badge.fury.io/rb/sfpagent.png)](http://badge.fury.io/rb/sfpagent)

-A Ruby script and API of an SFP agent.
+A Ruby script and library of SFP agent.
 The agent could be accessed through HTTP RESTful API.

-With this agent, you could manage a software component such as get the state, install, uninstall, update its configuration, etc. Each configuration should be specified in [SFP language](https://github.com/herry13/sfp).
+With this agent, you could get the state and deploy configuration of particular software components.
+Each configuration should be specified in [SFP language](https://github.com/herry13/sfp).
 Every software component could have a set of methods which could be called through HTTP request.

 Requirements
 ------------
 - Ruby (>= 1.8.7)
-- Rubygems
+- Ruby Gems
 	- sfp (>= 0.3.0)
-	- antlr3
-	- json

 To install